ajoumah/ANN/README.md

 https://github.com/ajoumah/ANN/tree/master/media/ANN.mp4
 <sup>⬆️ If you are viewing this on GitHub, the video is in the `media/` folder and should be downloadable or playable directly.</sup>

-> 🎞️ You can also embed the video (hosted externally) if uploaded to YouTube or GitHub Releases.

 ---